 The Associate Relationship continues to grow and thrive in Ecuador.
-Over 40 lay people live their lives by the example of Saints Francis and Clare and support the mission and ministries of the Franciscan Sisters.
+Over 40 lay people live and minister inspired by the lives of Saints Francis and Clare and the Franciscan values of Ongoing Conversion, Humility-Minority, Poverty and Contemplation.
+They work and walk together with more Franciscan Associates in South and Central America and with the Franciscan Sisters to live the Gospel joyfully wherever they are.

 Click to view excellent videos production by Franciscan Associate Veronica Rivadeneira, from Quito, Ecuador.